EladDavid-SW/RecipesAI-Frontend/README.md

 ---

-## Real-Time Grocery Management
+## Real-Time Ingredient Management

-One of the remarkable features of RecipesAI is its real-time grocery management system.
-By leveraging WebSocket technology, you can create and delete groceries seamlessly across multiple tabs or devices without the need for refreshing the page.
+One of the remarkable features of RecipesAI is its real-time ingredient management system.
+By leveraging WebSocket technology, you can create and delete ingredients seamlessly across multiple tabs or devices without the need for refreshing the page.
 It's a collaborative culinary experience like no other!

 ---